JereNurminen/weather-app/README.md

 ## Logging
 The app logs all sent observations in a file in its root directory in addition to the database.

-## Notes
-* The app is currently built in a way that may make it hard to deploy elsewhere, as I've been developing it straight on the server.
-If you want to see how the 'finished' product functions and looks, just take a look at it [online](weather.jerenurminen.me).